data-gymnasia/courses/content/multivariable-calculus/content.md

 ---
 > id: step-8

-*Solution*.
-Since $n/(n+1)$ converges to 1 as $n\to\infty$, the sum of these terms does not converge to zero, by the term test.
+*Solution.* Since $n/(n+1)$ converges to 1 as $n\to\infty$, the sum of these terms does not converge to zero, by the term test.
 The graph of the sequence of partial sums shows how the partial sums increase (approximately linearly) without bound, illustrating the series' lack of convergence to a finite value.

 [Continue](btn:next)